Mohamedmtc/FileDiff/README.md

 ## Features

-- Compare Two Files in Solution Explorer
+- Compare Two Files in Solution Explorer and outside the source control

-### Files Comapre
+### Files Comapre in source control
 -Select two files in solution explorer
 -then Right-Click
 ![context Menu](art/Context-Menu.jpg)